4 Ways to Make Your Sport More Accessible for All

 INCLUSIVE vs. ADAPTIVE PROGRAMMING

-According to Disabled Sports USA, while sometimes used interchangeably, adaptive sports and inclusive sports are not the same things.
+According to Disabled Sports USA (Move United), while sometimes used interchangeably, adaptive sports and inclusive sports are not the same things.
 Adaptive sport refers to changes made to a sport through specialized equipment, rule changes, or other adaptations that allow an athlete with a disability to participate.
 Often, adaptive sports programs are run separately from mainstream sports programming.
 The focus in these programs is on the adaptive athlete.
 For example, if you’re looking for adaptive sport options for athletes, some possibilities would be wheelchair basketball or sitting volleyball.

 On the other hand, inclusive sports refer to programs that have athletes with disabilities participate directly alongside athletes without disabilities.
 While some adaptations may need to be made to the sport or programming to allow the athlete to participate, such as putting a bright piece of tape on a football to increase visibility for an athlete with low vision, generally these programs promote an environment of independence and encourage athletes to be incorporated with minimum modifications.
 An example of inclusive programming is having a variety of equipment and different net widths and heights for sports like basketball or soccer.

-For the most cohesion and shared learning experiences, Disable Sports USA explains that it’s best if coaches can strive to provide an inclusive setting where athletes with disabilities participate alongside non-disabled athletes, rather than creating a separate class or program.
+For the most cohesion and shared learning experiences, Disable Sports USA (Move United) explains that it’s best if coaches can strive to provide an inclusive setting where athletes with disabilities participate alongside non-disabled athletes, rather than creating a separate class or program.

 Coaches can create a sport program using universal design by considering all abilities and needs to plan accordingly ahead of time.
 For instance, a basketball coach who supplies multiple pieces of equipment for all athletes to choose from, such as a volleyball, a foam ball, or a regular-sized basketball.